Story: Sheep farming

 The Corriedale – New Zealand’s first breed

 The Corriedale’s origins lie in early experiments in crossing Merinos with long-wool breeds.
 James Little, who managed Corriedale Station in North Otago, began trying to establish a fixed inbred halfbred (a halfbred which breeds true to type) in 1868 when he mated over 600 Merino ewes with Romney rams.
+Later he continued his experiments crossing long-wool Lincoln and Leicester rams with Merinos.
 At the Levels Station, William Soltau Davidson began a similar breeding programme in 1874 using Lincoln rams.
 By the 1890s the inbred halfbred was already widely known as the Corriedale, and this name was officially sanctioned by the New Zealand Sheep Breeders’ Association in 1905.

 Jamie had a little lamb